ThomasCode92/docker-k8s-practical-guide/k8s-core-concepts/README.md

 kubectl expose deployment first-app --type=LoadBalancer --port=8080
 kubectl get services          # view all services minikube service first-app    # open the application

+## update deployment
+### an image with a new tag needs to be pushed first
+kubectl set image deployments/first-app kub-first-app=<docker_hub>/kub-first-app:tag
 ```

 ### Behind the Scenes